dottorepie/a-generative-spatial-sound-cosmography/README.md

 dyn: tonal and dynamic range scaler of spectrum synthesis

-comp: level of signal level recovery after level loss due to synthesis multiplication chain,(without level recovery, signal level scales to underflow)
+comp: level of signal level recovery after level loss due to synthesis multiplication chain,(without level recovery, signal level scales to underflow, note that the signal synthesis multiplication chain brings the wavefunction level to an 10^-45 underflow, and simple addition of pi*10^-45 on every layer of the chain times a range of pi*10^9-10^18 on the  synthesis chain as a while, brings the level back to normal scope and audible range.
+A bit like the physical workings and indiference bewtween E=mc^2 and E=pc)

 buffer: amplitude level gain for buffer, noise or sound input feed to the synthesis